 4. Row Covers

 Row covers protect young plants from harmful insects.
-They also provide protection from birds, domestic pets, night frosts, and daytime sun damage.
+They may also protect against birds, some domestic pets, night frosts, and daytime sun damage.

 5. Till the Soil

-Tilling the soil after harvest can destroy any pupae in the soil.
-Also, it can prevent adult flies from emerging in the spring.
+Tilling the soil after harvest can destroy any pupae, reducing the chances of adult flies emerging again.

 6. Sticky Traps